EndPointCorp/end-point-blog/2021/05/04/integrating-laravel-with-a-react-frontend.html.md

 To run this build process, use the `npm run dev` command.
 This will use laravel-mix to compile everything specified in `webpack.mix.js`.
 The output directory for the build is also specified there.
 You can also start a basic development server by running `php artisan serve`.

 This works just fine out of the box, but one thing worth noting is that by default, it’ll package all the code, including your dependencies, in the same file: `public/js/app.js`.
 This will cause the entire dependency tree to be reloaded if you make even a single line change to your code.
 You can use the `mix.extract()` helper to put the modules into a separate file, `public/js/vendor.js`.
-This allows the browser to cache your dependencies, which won't change t=o much, separately from your application, which will change much more often.
-Here's how this looks in `webpack.mix.js`:
+This allows the browser to cache your dependencies, which won’t change too much, separately from your application, which will change much more often.
+Here’s how this looks in `webpack.mix.js`:

 ```javascript
 mix